 By 1876, the old stone “tower” needed rebuilding, and was replaced by a 45-foot cast-iron lighthouse, lined with brick.
 The Fresnel lens was also installed.
 Today, the Race Point LightHouse optic is still an active aid to navigation, maintained by the Coast Guard.

 An 1836 petition by Eastham residents concerned about loved ones at sea caused the Boston Marine Society to recommend to the United States Congress the construction of the Nauset Lights.
 Congress granted $10,000, and the contract was awarded to Winslow Lewis, the lowest bidder at $6549.

 Three 15-foot high masonry towers were built.
 The lights soon gained the nickname “The Three Sisters” because from sea they looked like women in white dresses with black hats.

-Nauset Lighthouse, which is listed on the National Register of Historic Places, is made of cast iron with a brick lining and stands 48 feet high.
+Nauset Lighthouse, which is listed on the National Register of Historic Places, is located just 14 miles from the Inn in Eastham.
+Made of cast iron with brick lining, the light stands 48 feet high.
 Coastal erosion meant that by 1996 it was dangerously close to the edge of the cliff.
 Less than 35 feet remained in November 1996 when Nauset Lighthouse was moved in one piece approximately 300 feet to a new site across the road.